TylerLoewen/Voxel-World-and-A-star-Road-Generator/README.md

 In reference to the UI, the type of terrain can be selected from under the `Terrain Type` dropdown menu.
-The world size in chunks can be selected as well as the option to render using the greedy meshing algorithms discussed in the paper.
+The world size in chunks can be selected as well as the option to render using the greedy meshing algorithms discussed in the report.
 The `Generate World` button will begin the generation of the world.
 Depending on the world size and greedy meshing setting, world generation may take up to a minute.

-Once the world is generated a start and end location for the road to be generated can be set by following the instructions in the textbox on the bottom right of the screen.
+Once the world is generated, a start and end location for the road to be generated can be set by following the instructions in the textbox on the bottom right of the screen.
 The cost sliders can be used to adjust the behaviour of the A* algorithm.
 Note that depending on the distance between the start and end location, as well as the costs of ramps/bridges/tunnels, the algorithm